sharvaridesh/event-women-in-ai-hackathon/README.md

 As an alternative, see here for [free credits provided by our sponsors](./CREDITS.md) to perform model inference.

-## Schedule
-* 8.30-9.00: Check-in, light breakfast
-* 9.00-9.30: Kickoff
-* 9:30-10.00: Team reveal and challenge recap
-* **10.00: Let the Hacking Begin!**
-* 12.00-13.00: Lunch and speakers
-* 13.00-17.30: More Hacking!
-* **17.30: Hard submission and code freeze**
-* 17.30-18.00: Work on presentations
-* 18.00-19.30: Showcase your project
-* 19.30-20.00: Judges award prizes

 ## Let's Hack!
 ### Overview
 At 9.30-10am, we will reveal the team assignment.
 Teams comprise 3-5 hackers of varying experience and backgrounds.
 Of course, you may negotiate a team change with your fellow hackers if you wish although encourage you to pair with people you have not previously met.

-After settling on your teams, please decide on a team lead and complete the [team registration Google form](...).
+After settling on your teams, please decide on a team lead and complete the [Team Registration form](https://forms.gle/mMyaz2z9nGPxPgi86).
 You will have from 10am - 5.30pm to develop a submission with your team.
 Before 5.30pm push your final submission to your cloned repo.
 > [!IMPORTANT]
 > At this time, no further code changes will be considered by the judges.